 Today has been a very interesting day with much food for thought.
 It is sad to see that so much of the country’s rich cultural heritage is being lost.
 On the other hand, it is understandable that preservation would take a back seat to the daily struggle for survival.
 Today, visiting poor families living in and amongst these ancient ruins, I got a real sense of both the wealth of the past and the poverty of the present in Bangladesh.

 I have put together some photographs below.
-(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work :(.
-I have replaced them with links to post-specific web-album slideshows until such time as I can find a better solution.)
+(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work. 😦 I have replaced them with links to a web album until such time as I can find a better solution.)

-For more photographs from Panam Nagar, have a look at the lovely photo book below, published by Anil Advani, a native of India but currently living in Bangladesh.
+For more photographs from Panam Nagar, have a look at the lovely photo book below, published by Anil Advani, a native of India, currently living in Bangladesh.
 I have left it open on my favourite page: click on the little arrows to left and right to turn the pages.
+(Postscript: Unfortunately, Issuu no longer allows embedding, but you can still view this photo book by clicking on the image below, which will take you to the Issuu website.)